-"Follow me," Shin explained simply as he started to walk off.
+"Follow me," Shin replied as he started to walk off.

-I was enjoying a Dove Shampoo commercial when suddenly the screen went black.
+I was enjoying a shampoo commercial when the screen suddenly went black.
 At first, I thought it was a power outage, but then Kelly Lopez, the anchor for the news channel, appeared on the screen.

 "We apologize for the inconvenience," she began.
 "The city of Goldenrod has been put under an alert.
-All citizens are advised to board up entrances to their homes and take security measures in any way possible.
-The lights from above the city have been confirmed as being from the extraterrestrial sphere.
-Please stay calm, stay indoors, away from windows and keep a radio nearby at all times.
-Thank you for watching KRTV, with the latest news on Aliens Attack."
+All citizens are advised to board up entrances to their homes and take any security measures possible.
+The lights above the city have been confirmed as being of extraterrestrial origin.
+Please stay calm, stay indoors and keep a radio nearby at all times.
+Thank you for watching KRTV, with the latest news on Goldenrod City: Alien Attack."
 Letters flashed on the screen to show the heading of what the news station apparently deemed a catchy title.

 Sad that they were thinking of such trivial things at a time like this, I thought.
 If this were a movie, those imbeciles would be lucky to get two stars.
-"A poorly scripted movie at that," I laughed to my Skiploom, Difoo.
-"Reminds me of Signs or something - remember that one?
-That was a good movie."
+"A poorly scripted movie at that," I said to my Skiploom, Difoo.

 "No!
 Go away!"